epfl-ada/ada-2024-project-nostringsadached/README.md

 ## Organization within the team:

-- 01/11: (All members) Meeting of all members to present and discuss ideas.
-Choice of a common idea, then refinement according to the interests and desired impact of the project.
+- 01/11: (All members) Initial meeting to present and discuss ideas.
+Selection of a common project topic, followed by refinement based on team interests and project goals.

+- 04/11: (Laurine) Exploration and selection of the complementary dataset.

-- 03/11: (Sarah) Writing of the README, including the title, abstract, research questions, informations about the complementary datset, methods and preliminary timetable.
+- 03/11 - 06/11: (Sarah) Drafting the README, including the title, abstract, research questions, information about the complementary dataset, methods, and a preliminary timeline.
 Reflection on the general structure of the project.

-- 04/11: (Laurine and Sarah) Selection, exploration and reflection on a complementary dataset.
-Discussion of the possibilities for enrichment and the usefulness of this dataset in answering the research questions.
-(Sarah) Structuring the project by adding files to the src and test folders, creating empty shells for each cleaning and vectorisation function.
-These are code skeletons containing function definitions that will be completed later, but which already show a clear intention of the data processing steps.
-Organising the results.ipynb notebook, integrating the calls to these functions while clearly detailing our intentions, in order to document the data processing process and ensure a fluid understanding of the data pipeline.

--[Complete...]
+Organized the project structure by creating files and code skeletons in src folder, and preparing the results notebook with a timeline and clear documentation for data processing steps.

-- 14/11:
+- 07/11 - 14/11:
-Revision of the notebook and consolidation of the results (all members): Checking the consistency of the analyses, adding text descriptions to explain each section of the notebook.
-Final check of the visualisations and adjustment of the analyses according to the team's comments.

-- 15/11: Finalisation of the project.
-Final check of the GitHub repository (README, file and code structure).
-Submission of the project before midnight.
+(Lucile) Preprocessed the movie dataset and conducted a case study on war movies.
+(Diane) Focused on the exploratory data analysis (EDA) of the movie dataset.
+(Laurine) Preprocessed the historical dataset, prepared it for integration and started a case study on historical events in India.
+(Nouchine) Helped structure the project, documented progress for each step, and contributed to the preliminary analysis of the datasets.

+- 14/11: (All members) Reviewed the notebook and consolidated results.
+Ensured consistency in analyses, added descriptive text for each section of the notebook, and finalized visualizations based on team feedback.Reviewed the notebook and consolidated results.
+Ensured consistency in analyses, added descriptive text for each section of the notebook, and finalized visualizations based on team feedback.

+-15/11: (Sarah) Conducted a full review of the project, made minor adjustments and corrections, and revised the README for submission.

 ## Questions for TAs (optional):